regentmarkets/outline-client/README.md

 Additional requirements for Apple:

 * An Apple Developer Account.
-You will need to be invited to join the "Jigsaw Operations LLC" team
+You will need to be invited to join the "Binary Investments (Europe) Ltd" team
 * XCode 9+ ([download](https://developer.apple.com/xcode/))
 * XCode command line tools